weihsiu/secs/README.md

 To run as an application, `examplesJVM/run` in sbt.

-Controls are quite simple as well: left/right keys to turn, up key to accelerate, and space key to fire.
+Controls are quite simple as well: **left/right** keys to turn, **up** key to accelerate, **down** key to hyperspace, and **space** key to fire.

 ![Asteroids image](asteroids.png)

 Some technical details worth mentioning:

 ### UI abstration
 Both the rendering and keyboard input APIs are abstracted to facilitate easier multiplatform implementation later on.
-Pay particular attention to `animateFrame()` in `Secs`, the animation frames are expected to start after this method is called (if you are implementing another rendering pipeline).
+Pay particular attention to `animateFrame()` in `Secs`, the animation frames are expected to start after this method is called (if you are using some other rendering pipeline).

 ### Events
 Both `TorpedoPoation` and `SpaceshipPosition` events are sent by the `EventSender` in torpedo and spaceship entities respectively.
 These events are sent so that `EventReceiver` in asteroids later on can process the events and detect if there were any collisions.
 The order of calling system functions in `tick()` do matter so make sure you get them ordered correctly.